vuejs/apollo/packages/docs/data/data-masking.md

 ### 3. Configure TypeScript (if applicable)

-If you're using TypeScript with GraphQL Codegen, you need to:
+If you use TypeScript with GraphQL Codegen:

-1. Update your codegen config to generate masked types (see [TypeScript setup](/data/typescript#configuration))
+1. Update your codegen config to emit masked types ([TypeScript setup](/data/typescript#configuration)).
-2. Create the type augmentation file (see [Enabling Data Masking Types](/data/typescript#enabling-data-masking-types))
+2. Add the type augmentation file ([Enabling data masking types](/data/typescript#enabling-data-masking-types)).

-### 4. Refactor Components
+### 4. Refactor components

-Gradually refactor components to use `useFragment` and remove `@unmask` directives:

-1. Look for console warnings about accessing masked fields
+1. Watch the console for "accessing masked field" warnings.
-2. Update components to use `useFragment` for their fragment data
+2. Update components to use `useFragment` for the data they own.
-3. Add any needed fields explicitly to parent queries
+3. Add any required fields to parent queries explicitly.
-4. Remove `@unmask` when no warnings remain
+4. Remove `@unmask` directives when no warnings remain.

-## Next Steps
+## Next steps

-- [Fragments](/data/fragments) - Learn about GraphQL fragments and `useFragment`
+- [Fragments](/data/fragments) covers fragment basics and `useFragment`.
-- [TypeScript](/data/typescript) - Set up GraphQL Codegen for type-safe data masking
+- [TypeScript](/data/typescript) sets up GraphQL Codegen for type-safe masked data.